 A high value indicates that a large number of young children live in households which are supportive and provide stimulating learning environments, helping to promote children's academic, cognitive and social skills.

-The indicators aims to evaluate learning environment to ensure that it promotes and does not harm children's development.
+The indicator aims to evaluate learning environment to ensure that it promotes and does not harm children's development.

 UNICEF maintains the global database on ECD, which is used for reporting on the SDGs and other official reporting.

 Disaggregation by age, sex, location, income, and others as available and agreed by countries.